 Keller Associates recommends that the City's water model be updated annually and that this water master plan be updated every 3 to 5 years, depending on growth.
-Additionally, the City's Water Management and Conservation Plan (WMCP), a state required document, should be updated every ten years, with progress reports completed five years after each WMCP.
-The previous (2004) WMPC is currently being updated, with completion of updates scheduled for summer/fall 2012.
+Additionally, the City's Water Management and Conservation Plan (WMCP), is required by the Oregon Administrative Rules to be updated every ten years, with progress reports completed five years after each WMCP.
+The current (2004) WMPC is being updated, with completion scheduled for summer/fall 2012.
 Completing these planning documents in a timely manner will be important in ensuring that future water rights are protected and infrastructure is planned and scheduled to provide for the City's future needs.